Eldow227/Time-Series-Analysis/README.md

 COMMENT:

-In my projects I often used the same functions and code as in previous.
-In this case I think about auto_reg function, which changes the estimator and code cell when I replace outliers.
+In my projects I often use the same functions and code.
+In this case I think about auto_reg function, which changes the estimator and z_score function which replace outliers.

 So please don't be surprised if some columns seems to look excatly the same as in previous project.